-Fringe benefits are available to fulltime, contracted employees.
-Employees considered less than 1.0 FTE are not eligible for benefits per RRPS Board Policy 275.
+Benefits are available to fulltime, contracted employees.
+Employees considered less than 1.0 FTE are not eligible for benefits per RRPS Board Policy 734.
 Unmarried/married dependent children under age 26* and employee spouse can be covered.
 New employees have 31 days from the date of hire to select coverage.
 Qualifying events open the door to make changes in insurance coverage.
-Qualifying events include: marriage, divorce, birth or adoption of a child, loss of coverage if spouse was carrying benefits, job promotion with salary increase.
+Qualifying events include: marriage, divorce, birth or adoption of a child, involuntary loss of coverage if spouse was carrying benefits, job promotion with salary increase.

-*medical, dental and vision coverage for dependent children can continue through age 26 as of 08/01/2012.
+*Medical, dental, vision and child life coverage for dependent children can continue through age 26 as of 08/01/2012.